 What do you like most about being a freelance creative?

-Having the freedom to work from anywhere in the world at anytime.
+Being your own boss and having the freedom to work from anywhere in the world at any time.

 What is the most challenging aspect of working freelance?